xCrystal/crystal-randofuser/README.md

 #### <b>Catch 'Em All mode</b>
 Two Pokemon Crystal ROMs are provided in the download. *crystal-notcea.gbc* is the regular one, while *crystal-cea.gbc* incorporates additional changes to make all 251 Pokemon obtainable, including those that may become unattainable as a result of the *Evolutionary Line* settings.
 Even if you're not interested in completing the Pokédex, the Catch 'Em All option provides more variety to the Pokemon you can capture and therefore build your team with.
 In the Catch 'Em All mode you will also be able to purchase the evolutionary stones, except Moon and Sun, in the Ecruteak Mart.
 For information on where the new Pokemon can be found in the Catch 'Em All mode, refer to the *catchemall.txt* file provided in the download.

+<i>About combining this mode with the Randomize Wild encounters option</i>:
+The Catch 'Em All mode was not made with the possibility of randomizing wild encounters in mind.
+At first glance, both modes seem contradictory, and in a way, they are.
+Randomizing wild encounters will override most of the changes provided by the Catch 'Em All mode.
+In practice, the only differences between both ROMs would be that with Catch 'Em All, evolutionary stones will be available in the Ecruteak Mart and that the Celebi event in the Ilex Forest will be active.
+If you're planning to turn on wild encounter randomization, choose one ROM or the other depending on if you wish to activate any of these two changes.
+Ironically, the Catch 'Em All mode won't ensure that the Pokedex can be completed if you randomize wild encounters, but due to all the wild Pokemon slots (up to 21 per area/map), it would be rare that a Pokemon (or a pre-evolution) doesn't appear anywhere.

 ## Other notes

 - There may be hardcoded references to Pokemon in the games that still use non-fused names.
 If so, they refer to the base Pokemon.
-- Unown is not fused with any Pokemon, and neither any Pokemon may be fused with Unown
+- Unown is not fused with any Pokemon, and neither any Pokemon may be fused with Unown.
-- The Battle Tower is not available
+- The Battle Tower is not available.
-- The odd egg Pokemon has random DVs
+- The odd egg Pokemon has random DVs.

 ## Download & How to use
 - Download [crystal-randofuser.zip](https://github.com/xCrystal/crystal-randofuser/releases/download/v1.3/crystal-randofuser.zip?raw=true) and extract the .jar file and the two .gbc files